-A mysterious painting held within Hospitalfield’s collection will be the focus of the BBC’s Britain’s Lost Masterpieces TV programme at 9pm on 18 October 2017.
+A mysterious painting held within Hospitalfield’s collection is the focus of the BBC’s Britain’s Lost Masterpieces TV programme available to view on BBC iPlayer until 8 November 2017.

-In-depth research conducted by Bendor Grosvenor, the art historian who presents the television programme, seeks to find out if the large portrait can be attributed to the highly respected 16th century painter Antonis Mor.
+In-depth research conducted by Bendor Grosvenor, the art historian who presents the television programme, concluded that the large portrait can be attributed to the highly respected 16th century painter Antonis Mor.

 Hospitalfield House in Arbroath is one of Scotland’s most significant arts & crafts country houses.
 Left in trust in 1890 by the artist Patrick Allan Fraser, his vision was to bequeath his extraordinary home, collections and estates to support artists and education in the arts.

 Over the last 5 years under the directorship of Lucy Byatt, the Trust, now chaired by Sir Mark Jones, former Director of the V&A in London, have been working on a Future Plan.
 Hospitalfield has had a dynamic and renowned influence on Scottish art history through the 19th and 20th centuries, this Future Plan, which will include major capital investment in to the existing grade A listed historic buildings along with the development of new buildings, will make Hospitalfield one of the most fascinating, active and robust cultural organisation in Scotland for the 21st century and beyond.
 The architects leading the design team are award winning practice Caruso St John.
 Supported through The Heritage Lottery Fund, Creative Scotland and many other stakeholders, the project is also part of the Tay City Deal Bid.